Shuzhengz/Arduino-Oscilloscope/README.md

 If you want to know the calculation there's javadoc explaining it, it's really simple

-Acutally it's just one line of equation so yeah idk why I created a java program for it
+Acutally it's just one line of code so yeah I dont know why I created a java program for it

 ## Licensing